Geotab/sdk/src/hardware/addon-protocols/ble.md

 ```
 <Parameter Description='Enable Periodic Bluetooth Wakeup' Offset='167' Bytes='80' IsEnabled='true'/>
 ```
 The implementor of this protocol should increase the frequency of advertisements sent during an attempted wakeup event.
-A 100ms advertisement interval that persists for a minimum of 1 minute is recommended.
+A 100ms advertisement interval that persists for a minimum of 30 seconds is recommended.

 When sending the wakeup event as part of the advertisement data a value of 0x00 means "no event".
 Anything greater than 0 that has not already been reported on will cause the GO to wakeup and report on the beacon advertisements.
 The event is only used as an indication for reporting the changes in the rest of the advertisement data.
 The actual contents of the alert event byte will not be sent/reported.